Our Boats

 Wayfarers

 Wayfarer dinghies are special for their versatility, durability and ability to withstand the occasional strong winds and waves that we can encounter here.
-They are good for all skill levels, and excellent for training purposes as they are comparatively roomy for 2 or 3 persons, and forgiving of inexperienced crews, but nonetheless provide great racing between the 2 club Wayfarers and the 3 privately owned Wayfarers, not to mention against the similarly rated Snipes and Lasers.
+They are good for all skill levels, and excellent for training purposes as they are comparatively roomy for 2 or 3 persons, and forgiving of inexperienced crews, but nonetheless provide competitive racing between the other Wayfarers and classes.

-The Wayfarers have a Portsmouth Yardstick Number (for 2024) of 1109, making it theoretically just 0.1% faster than the Snipe and 0.6% slower than the fully-rigged Laser, which is why the racing between these classes is so close and so intense.
+The Wayfarers have a Portsmouth Yardstick Number (2026) of 1107, making it about the same as the Snipe and the fully-rigged Laser, which is why the racing between these classes can be so close.

 Tallissman is a Mark I Wayfarer, sail number 1735, launched in 1968 so now a grand old lady of 56 years.
 She was renamed “Tallissman” in 2023 to honour the founder of S.I.C.V.
 John Talliss (RIP 2023).

-She was previously owned by S.I.C.V., sold to two Madrid couples, but taken back into club ownership in early 2023.
-Now following a minor facelift, she is back as our favourite club Wayfarer for visiting club members and crews in practice.
+She was acquired by the club in early 2023.
 Seen in the picture alongside “Unicorn” a rather more modern privately-owned Wayfarer World, with a gennaker sail and retractable bowsprit: hence the name.

 Wayfarer “Tenacity”